Are Hibiscus Plants Poisonous to Dogs?

-In recent years, the tropical shrub hibiscus has become almost as trendy in the food world as avocado.
+Hibiscus is a popular plant for those who live in a warmer environment.
+And in recent years, the tropical shrub has become more popular in the food world as well.
 Typically, we'll see the flowers used in tea or added to flavored lemonades.
 There's even hibiscus ice cream, and department stores or food stores occasionally sell potted hibiscus plants.

 Advertisement